-Inner Ear Infection (Otitis Interna)
+My Dog’s Ears Smell: Inner Ear Infection (Otitis Interna)

 How To Properly Clean Your Dog’s Ears At Home

-Getting your dog used to an ear cleaning routine may take some time — but with practice and patience — you and your dog will have it down in no time.
+Getting your dog used to an ear cleaning routine may take some time.
+But with practice and patience, you and your dog will have it down in no time.
 It’s best to start at an early age or at the time of adoption to get them used to the process.

-Massage your dog’s ear gently with the cotton ball — avoid being too vigorous as it could lead to irritation.
+- Massage your dog’s ear gently with the cotton ball.
+Avoid being too vigorous as it could lead to irritation.

-Allow your dog to shake out any excess debris and moisture.
+- Allow your dog to shake out any excess debris and moisture.

 Simple as that!

-Dogs generally do not enjoy having their ears cleaned; turning the process into something fun may help them develop more of a fondness for the routine.
-Make sure to reward them with a treat, outing or some extra love and kisses after a successful cleaning.
+Dogs generally do not enjoy having their ears cleaned.
+Turning the process into something fun may help them develop more of a fondness for the routine.
+Make sure to reward them with a treat, outing, or some extra love and kisses after a successful cleaning.

-Mix 2 ounces of vinegar (apple cider vinegar is best but any kind will do) with a ½ teaspoon of boric acid in a small bowl.
+- Mix 2 ounces of vinegar (apple cider vinegar is best, but any kind will do) with a ½ teaspoon of boric acid in a small bowl.

 2.)
 Mineral/Almond/Olive Oil: This one-ingredient cleanser is perfect for eliminating wax build-up.

-Just add a few drops of any of these oils to the outer part of your dog’s ear.
+- Just add a few drops of any of these oils to the outer part of your dog’s ear.

-Let your dog shake their head — this will allow the oil to spread.
+- Let your dog shake their head — this will allow the oil to spread.

-Afterwards, just wipe your dog’s ear with a washcloth or clean cotton ball.
+- Afterward, wipe your dog’s ear with a washcloth or clean cotton ball.

 3.)
-Vinegar and Water: If the alcohol in the earlier recipe seems a bit harsh or is too drying for sensitive ears this is a great recipe.
+Vinegar and Water: If the alcohol in the earlier recipe seems a bit harsh or is too drying for sensitive ears, this is a great recipe.

-Mix ⅔ cup of lukewarm water with ⅓ cup of vinegar to make this mild cleansing solution.
+- Mix ⅔ cup of lukewarm water with ⅓ cup of vinegar to make this mild cleansing solution.

-Use the “3 Easy Steps” above to clean your dog’s ears.
+- Use the “3 Easy Steps” above to clean your dog’s ears.

-Simply place a few drops in your dog’s ears.
+- Place a few drops in your dog’s ears.

-Use the flap of the ear to massage the astringent into the ear.
+- Use the flap of the ear to massage the astringent into the ear.

-Lastly, use a cotton ball to wipe off any excess or to remove any debris.
+- Lastly, use a cotton ball to wipe off any excess or to remove any debris.

 5.)
 Aloe Vera Gel: Aloe vera is one of nature’s wonder plants — it helps calm irritated skin in just seconds.
 Aloe vera is also great for calming your dog’s irritated ears and eliminating ear wax.
 You can use natural aloe vera directly from the plant or purchase aloe vera gel.
 If using aloe vera gel, make sure to warm the gel in hot water until it’s liquified.
-Using the same technique as the oils, simply put a few drops into your pup’s ear and leave for a few minutes before wiping clean (buy here).
+Using the same technique as the oils, put a few drops into your pup’s ear and leave for a few minutes before wiping clean.

 Things You MUST Avoid When Cleaning Your Dog’s Ears

-Be extremely careful to not allow any water into the ear canal — this is exactly what can lead to bacteria or fungus growth.
+- Be extremely careful not to allow any water into the ear canal.
+This is exactly what can lead to bacteria or fungus growth.

-- Do not use a syringe to insert any liquid into your dog’s ears as it can go too deep and cause harm.
+- Do not use a syringe to insert any liquid into your dog’s ears, as it can go too deep and cause harm.